Planning is the key to making your Zoo visit the great experience you expect. The Gladys Porter Zoo is here to help.

 Prepare for the Weather

 There is a lot to see at the Gladys Porter Zoo and many of our animals are in outdoor exhibits.
 In the Rio Grande Valley the summer months are very hot and humid.
 We encourage you to utilize weather appropriate dress and wear comfortable shoes made for walking.
 No skates or skating is allowed.
-If you want to take a break from the weather, visit one of our air-conditioned exhibits such as the Herpetarium or Australia Exhibit.
+If you want to take a break from the weather, visit one of our air-conditioned exhibits such as the Herpetarium, Russell Aquatic Ecology Center or Australia Exhibit.

 When You Arrive

-Hopefully, you have your online Zoo map printed with your route plotted out.
+The Zoo has temporarily implemented a one-way route around the Zoo to help visitors maintain social distancing.
+Hopefully, you have your online Zoo map printed so you can plot out your route.
+After you see the gorillas at the entrance you need to proceed to your left towards Small World.
 If you forgot your map ask for one at the ticket booth, office or at our information booth.
 You don’t want to get lost or miss some of your favorite animals.

 At the Zoo the most frequently asked question is, “Where is the restroom?”
 There are four public restrooms on Zoo grounds.
-They are located adjacent to The Oasis, Eagle’s Nest, Asian Grill and Herpetarium.
+They are located adjacent to The Oasis, Pizzooria, Asian Grill and Herpetarium.

 Take a Ride on the Safari Express

-The train runs each Sunday, approximately every hour from 1:00 p.m. – 3:00 p.m., weather permitting.
-The fee to ride is $2.00 for adults and $1.00 for children (2-13).
-The train may also be reserved for groups; reservations must be made two weeks in advance.
-The fee for a private train ride is $75.00 for a maximum of 35 people.
+During our phase 1 reopening plan the train is not available for rides.
+The train may also be reserved for groups of 10 or less; reservations must be made two weeks in advance.
+The fee for a private train ride is $75.00.

 Before You Leave